 - A mind for details

 One thing that can also help in learning how to run a successful trucking company is the right software.
-That’s why you need to take TruckingOffice for a free 30-day test drive.
+That’s why you need to take TruckingOffice for a free, no-risk test drive.
 Leave your credit card in your pocket; we won’t ask for any billing information upfront.
 Once you’ve used our product you’ll wonder how you ever got along without it.